AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Market Analysis

 The Primary and secondary target audience users of this site are in the age group of 10 years old an on upards to 30 or more.
-I will be designing to be simple and attractive to new users, these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.
+I will be designing the site to be simple and attractive to its users, I will be using bright colours and animating svg images to make the site feel fun and interactive these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.

 ### Features

 The site needs to be colourful and simplistic that evokes warmth anf fun.
 It should have some moving or animating features so I will be looking closley at css animations with tools such as Keyframes chrome tool to help me animate images and divs.

+This site is going to be fully responsive across desktop tablet and mobile devices.
+It will use a flex Grid to display art work and a video gallery which uses modals that incorporate a footer with links to the clients social media accounts when displaying videos.

+This site should have a messeage me contact form.

 ### User Experience